TXF/SKSpinner/README.md

 });
 ```

-If you need to configure the HUD you can do this by using the SKSpinner reference that initWithView: returns.
+If you need to configure the spinner you can do this by using the SKSpinner reference that initWithView: returns.

 ```objective-c
 SKSpinner *spinner = [[SKSpinner alloc] initWithView:self.view];